FaustXVI/nixos-xadet-configuration/README.md

 In order to install password protected package :

      echo -n "Passphrase : "; read -s PASSPHRASE; export PASSPHRASE; nix-env -i ... ;unset PASSPHRASE;

+In case you want to commit into this repository, don't forget to add the pre-commit hook to git